American Express Blue Business Cash™ Card review

 - There’s a 2.7 percent foreign transaction fee if your business takes you abroad

-All information about the Discover it® Business Card, Capital One Spark Cash Select for Business and the Bank of America® Business Advantage Cash Rewards Mastercard® credit card has been collected independently by Bankrate and has not been reviewed or approved by the issuer.
+All information about the Discover it® Business Card and the Bank of America® Business Advantage Cash Rewards Mastercard® credit card has been collected independently by Bankrate and has not been reviewed or approved by the issuer.